Virtual Lab Troubleshooting

 To remove the file, open Finder.
 In the menu bar at the top of the screen, click Go.
 Click Go to Folder...
 In the window that pops up, enter ~/Library/Application Support/Citrix Receiver and click "Go".
 You should see a folder similar to the one shown in the following screenshot:

-If you installed Citrix Receiver by any method other than the one recommended in our virtual lab instructions, you may need to completely remove Citrix Receiver from your computer before you are able to properly access the Virtual Lab.
-Citrix has provided a utility for this purpose.
+If you installed Citrix Workspace by any method other than the one recommended in our virtual lab instructions, you may need to completely remove Citrix Workspace from your computer before you are able to properly access the Virtual Lab.
+Citrix has provided a Clean-Up Utility for this purpose.
 You may download and run this utility.
-Simply accept all defaults from the cleanup utility.
-When the utility is finished running, restart your browser and then re-install Citrix Receiver again using our virtual lab instructions.
+Simply accept all defaults from the Clean-Up utility.
+When the utility is finished running, restart your browser and then re-install Citrix Workspace again using our virtual lab instructions.

 How to contact CSBS Computing